ratwolfzero/hopalong_python/README.md

 ### Output

 The program generates a visual rendering of the Hopalong Attractor.
-The image displays the trajectory as a density map, where color intensity represents the frequency of points visited: lighter areas indicate regions of higher density.
+The image displays the trajectory as a density map, where color intensity represents the frequency of points visited.
+Lighter areas indicate regions of higher density.
 This provides a striking visual of the attractor's complex structure.

 Basic Version